IgniparousTempest/IgniparousTempest.github.io/_posts/2018-02-12-Raspberry-Pi-Mini-Marquee.md

 ### Display game logo instead of system

 We can make the screen display the game logo, instead of the system logo, when a game is launched.
-This would require you to create your own game marquees and put them in `\usr\share\rpi-mini-marquee\marquees\black_white`.

 {% highlight bash %}
 sudo nano /opt/retropie/configs/all/runcommand-onstart.sh